Using Airline Credit Cards to Score Premium Travel Awards

 This post contains references to products from our advertisers.
 We may receive compensation when you click on links to those products.
 Please visit our Advertiser Disclosure to view our partners, and for additional details.

 Picture this — two travel reward credit card holders are saving up for an airline award ticket.
 Over a year or two, one of them charges $40,000 to his reward card affiliated with a major domestic airline, yet has trouble finding a round trip domestic award in Economy class for the 40,000 miles he earned.
 The other cardholder charges the same $40,000, but she ends up with a Business class award from New York to Milan, spending several nights visiting in London, Paris, and Barcelona along the way.

 How is this possible?
-The first cardholder could have been using nearly any credit card from United, Delta, American, or US Airways, which offers one mile per dollar spent, and domestic economy class awards for as little as 25,000 miles.
-In contrast, the second cardholder used the Asiana Airlines Visa, offered by Bank of America to customers in the United States.
-It offers two miles per dollar spent, and for the 80,000 miles she earned, their Star Alliance partner award chart allows award trips of up to 10,000 miles, in Business class, visiting as many as four different cities along the way.
+The first cardholder used a typical credit card associated with an airline, which offers one mile per dollar spent, and domestic economy class awards for as little as 25,000 miles.
+In contrast, the second cardholder used a credi card that offers two miles per dollar spent, and for the 80,000 miles she earned, she sat in Business class, visiting as many as four different cities along the way.
 This is a dramatic illustration of how choosing the right credit card, and redeeming the ideal award can make a dramatic difference in the value a credit card holder receives in return for their continued loyalty.
 (See also: Top 5 Travel Credit Cards)

 Why You Should Use Your Reward Credit Cards for Premium Awards